NickNevzorov/dart_thread/README.md

 ## dart_thread

 Classic thread implementation (such as TThread in Delphi).
-Easy to use, single code for all platforms (mapping to isolate on desktop or to worker on web).
+Easy to use, single code for all platforms (mapping to isolates on desktop or to workers on web).

 ## Features